NeddersHub/PHP-SQLi-database-interaction/README.md

-# HTML, CSS and PHP to interact with data in an SQLi database
+# HTML, CSS and PHP to interact with data stored in an SQLi database